 …his employer’s treatment of him was not normal, and illegal in Australia

 Without his passport and fearful of repercussions from the diplomat in his home country, Karim remained in Australia, unable to return home.
 He was eventually offered a permanent visa to remain in Australia in acknowledgment of his work with law enforcement and the danger he faced if he returned.
 With a low level of literacy, Karim struggled to complete his educational qualifications but he learnt English and gained work as a kitchen hand and delivery driver.
 He eventually saved enough money to assist his fiancée to come to Australia, where they were finally married after several years apart.

 Karim bought his own car and is finally working as a driver as he had planned.
 Thanks to the Modern Slavery Housing Program, he and his wife were able to move out of a crowded share house and into their own affordable two-bedroom home.
 Karim reports that he’s feeling happy and enjoying his new place, saying the best thing about it is that he has more independence and privacy.
 He’s also pleased it’s in a convenient location, close to everything he needs.

 You can help us support survivors of modern slavery and human trafficking in Australia

-Together, we can provide critical housing assistance and support for survivors of modern slavery, and work towards generating awareness about this problem in Australia.
+Together, we can provide critical housing assistance and support for survivors of modern slavery, and work toward generating awareness about this problem in Australia.

 Support the Modern Slavery Housing Program by making a donation using the form below.
-100% of your donation will go toward the program of your choice, and you’ll be helping provide practical and meaningful support for those who need it most.
+100% of your donation will go toward the program of your choice.

 All donations above $2 are tax-deductible.